 One image we want to share with you is this spectacular gown, mis-identified as being straw embroidery:

-The straw thread needed for the above shown pieces were time consuming to create.
+The straw thread needed for the above shown pieces was time consuming to create.
 The advent of mechanized thread production essentially ended this 300 year era of straw embroidery.

 The images below show several uses of spun rye thread.
 This type of work is referred to as Swiss straw work.
 If you look closely, you will see several designs comprise each element.

 Rosettes for example are made with a tool and then are tied or sewn one to another.
-The Straw Shop has the tool you will need to create this look.
-Our book selection also offers “how to” instructions for many of the motifs.
+Our book selection also offers “how to” instructions for many of the motifs, especially recommend this book.
 To inspire you, please enjoy this video by Mrs. Barbara Fitch, of England, who is known through-out the straw community as a most valuable resource who has shared her knowledge of Swiss Straw work and straw lace with so very many.

-Although the days of fine straw embroidery appear to be over, the new interpretation on straw embroidery is practiced by a few artisans.
+Although the days of fine straw embroidery appear to be over, a new interpretation on straw embroidery is practiced by a few artisans.

-Another sensational artist working in her interpretation of straw embroidery is Natalia Lashko, Ukraine.
+A sensational present day artist working in her interpretation of straw embroidery is Natalia Lashko, Ukraine.
 Please link on her name to read more about this exceptional artist.
 We are pleased new forms of straw embroidery are still expressed today.